🇸🇱 Job Vacancies @ UNICEF (United Nations Children’s Fund) – 3 Positions

 As per Article 101, paragraph 3, of the Charter of the United Nations, the paramount consideration in the employment of the staff is the necessity of securing the highest standards of efficiency, competence, and integrity.

 UNICEF is committed to fostering an inclusive, representative, and welcoming workforce.
+For this position, eligible and suitable female candidates are encouraged to apply.

 Government employees who are considered for employment with UNICEF are normally required to resign from their government positions before taking up an assignment with UNICEF.
 UNICEF reserves the right to withdraw an offer of appointment, without compensation, if a visa or medical clearance is not obtained, or necessary inoculation requirements are not met, within a reasonable period for any reason.